MarianneCrow5/marianne-aws-terraform-project/README.md

+This project demonstrates a complete AWS infrastructure deployment using Terraform, including IAM, Lambda, S3, and ECS components.
 # Final Project – AWS Terraform Pipeline

 This repository contains my IT 261 final project, which demonstrates a working AWS pipeline built with Terraform.
 The project includes: